 Kinds of hysterectomy

 There are several different types of operations.
-A total abdominal hysterectomy, in which both the body and neck of the womb is removed, is the most common.
-A subtotal hysterectomy removes the body of the womb but not the womb neck, or cervix.
+A total abdominal hysterectomy, is when both the body of the uterus and and cervix (neck of the uterus) is removed.
+A subtotal hysterectomy removes the body of the uterus but not the cervix. .
 In cases of cancer, an extended or radical hysterectomy may be performed.
-This involves removal of the womb, tubes and ovaries, and the upper part of the vagina.
+This involves removal of the womb, fallopian tubes and ovaries, and the upper part of the vagina.
 A vaginal hysterectomy is where the hysterectomy is performed through the vagina instead of through an abdominal incision.
-When the womb is prolapsed it is often removed through the vagina by means of a vaginal hysterectomy, which leaves no abdominal scar.
+When the uterus is prolapsed it is often removed through the vagina by means of a vaginal hysterectomy, which leaves no abdominal scar.
 Some surgeons prefer to do a vaginal hysterectomy even in the absence of prolapse.
+Laparoscopic hysterectomy is known as keyhole surgery and the uterus (and sometimes the tubes and ovaries) is removed though four small incisions or cuts on the abdomen.

-If the ovaries are removed, a woman no longer produces the female sex hormone and Hormone Replacement Therapy (HRT) should be considered, especially for women under the age of 50.
+Whichever way the operation is done, if the ovaries are removed as well as the womb, a woman no longer produces the female sex hormone oestrogen and Hormone Replacement Therapy (HRT) should be considered, especially for women under the age of 50.

 - After the operation you will no longer have periods or be able to get pregnant.